TheTechRobo/ShopChannel/README.md

 This fork is meant to finish, or at least polish off, this early version of OSC.
 I don't know PHP and have a limited knowledge of Javascript, and cannot test as of now, so it will mainly be obvious changes.
 See the commit history on github.com/thetechrobo/ShopChannel for more details.

+## Building

+To build, clone this repository into your webserver root.
+I'll have to investigate further whether you can omit the files in the root of the webserver (above `public_html`).
+I think you just put all files in `public_html` into your webserver, but I could be wrong.

 ## What?

 The Open Shop Channel is an alternative to The Wii Shop Channel and Homebrew Downloaders for the Nintendo Wii.